 Designate an area as your order picking and shipping area, if possible.
 Store all of the supplies you need in that area in an organized manner, so you always have what you need.
-You should have both scotch tape and shipping tape, as well as scissors, pens, permanent markers, and the packaging materials (kraft paper, tissue paper, shreds, packing peanuts, shipping boxes and/or mailers) handy.
+You should have both scotch tape and shipping tape, as well as scissors, pens, permanent markers, and the packaging materials (kraft paper, tissue paper, shreds, packing peanuts, shipping boxes, and/or mailers) handy.
 You’ll also want to make sure you have a flexible ruler or measuring tape and a postal scale.
-Don’t forget to stock up on customs forms, if you ship internationally, and all your branded marketing mojo like thank you cards, business cards, or samples (if you do them.)
+Don’t forget to stock up on customs forms, if you ship internationally, and all your branded marketing mojo like thank you cards, business cards, and samples (if you do them.)

-Organize your supplies in a way that makes sense for the flow of packaging an order, so everything is easy peasy when it’s time to pick an order and ship it.
-I’m right-handed and like to work from left to right, so my shipping station was setup with the inner packaging material (tissue and packing peanuts) on the left, marketing materials and pens in the middle, and the outer package, scale, and customs forms on the right.
+Organize your supplies in a way that makes sense for the flow of packaging an order, so everything is easy-peasy when it’s time to pick an order and ship it.
+I’m right-handed and like to work from left to right, so my shipping station was set up with the inner packaging material (tissue and packing peanuts) on the left, marketing materials and pens in the middle, and the outer package, scale, and customs forms on the right.

-Ensure that you are encouraging good record keeping here as well!
+Ensure that you are encouraging good record-keeping here as well!

 For example, I used two print-outs of every packing list while picking orders.
-One packing list was for internal use, where I noted what was included in the package (checking items off as I packed them, as well as any extras or marketing materials), what type of outer packaging I used, what it’s dimensions and weight were, and what method of shipping to use.
+One packing list was for internal use, where I noted what was included in the package (checking items off as I packed them, as well as any extras or marketing materials), what type of outer packaging I used, what its dimensions and weight were, and what method of shipping to use.
 I noted the order number on the bottom of the package, so I could match it to the in-house packing slip and ultimately, the shipping label.
 The second packing slip went inside the order for the customer.